History of the Aether Theory

 1839 Cauchy proposed an aether that was contractile or

 “labile,” “possessing a negative compressibility.”
-[Today we would

-call this a negative Λ or a simple gravity effect.]
 [Mason,

+Λ or a simple gravity effect. |

-George Green (1793-1841) |
+George Green (1793-1841)

 Suspiciously like a gravitational aether |

-Physicist George Green pointed out that Cauchy’s
+George Green pointed out that Cauchy’s

-contractile aether would be unstable tending to contract all the time.
+contractile aether would be unstable tending to contract all the time. |

-Clerk Maxwell (1831-79) |
+Clerk Maxwell (1831-1879)

-a more inclusive luminiferous aether:
+A more inclusive luminiferous aether :

 electromagnetic aether |